mingchen/docker-android-build-box/README.md

 ## Contribution

-If you want to enhance this docker image for fix something, feel free to send [pull request](https://github.com/mingchen/docker-android-build-box/pull/new/master).
+If you want to enhance this docker image or fix something, feel free to send [pull request](https://github.com/mingchen/docker-android-build-box/pull/new/master).

 ## References